What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 Repeated Entry as a Form of Harassment

-There is a meaningful legal difference between a landlord making a single mistake about notice and a landlord who repeatedly enters or attempts to enter without proper justification.
-The second situation can cross into landlord harassment territory, which carries its own legal consequences.
+A single notice mistake is legally different from a landlord who repeatedly enters or attempts to enter without justification.
+The second can cross into harassment — which carries its own legal consequences.

 Consider these examples:

-- A landlord enters the property repeatedly while the tenant is at work, without prior notification on each occasion.
+- A landlord enters the property repeatedly while the tenant is at work, without prior notification each time.

 - A landlord begins making frequent unannounced visits shortly after a tenant raises a complaint or requests repairs, creating a pattern that feels designed to pressure them.

-In these scenarios, the pattern itself becomes the problem, separate from any individual visit.
-Harassment claims can result in injunctions, financial penalties, and in some jurisdictions, criminal charges.
-Documenting each incident clearly is what turns a general feeling of being harassed into a provable legal claim.
+In these cases, the pattern itself becomes the problem — not any single visit.
+Harassment claims can lead to injunctions, financial penalties, and in some jurisdictions, criminal charges.
+Clear documentation turns a general feeling into a provable claim.

 How to Document a Landlord’s Unauthorized Entry

-If you believe your landlord has entered without permission, your priority should be building a clear, organized record.
-The difference between a complaint that goes somewhere and one that gets dismissed often comes down to the quality of your documentation.
+If you believe your landlord has entered without permission, your first step is building a clear record.
+The difference between a complaint that moves forward and one that gets dismissed often comes down to documentation.

-Rental privacy law protects tenants, but that protection only becomes useful when there is evidence to support a claim.
-Organized, time-stamped records are the foundation of any formal action you might take later.
+Rental privacy law protects tenants, but only when there is evidence to back a claim.
+Time-stamped records are the foundation of any formal action.

-Start documenting as soon as you suspect a violation, even before you are completely certain one occurred.
+Start documenting as soon as you suspect a violation, even before you are certain.
 Recording too much is always better than recording too little.

 What to Record and How to Record It